Rate-of-living theory

-The rate of living theory postulates that the faster an organism’s metabolism, the shorter its lifespan.
-The theory was originally created by Max Rubner in 1908 after his observation that larger animals outlived smaller ones, and that the larger animals had slower metabolisms.
-After its inception by Rubner, it was further expanded upon through the work of Raymond Pearl.
-Outlined in his book, The Rate of Living published in 1928, Pearl conducted a series of experiments in drosophila and cantaloupe seeds that corroborated Rubner’s initial observation that a slowing of metabolism increased lifespan.
+The rate of living theory postulates that the faster an organism's metabolism, the shorter its lifespan.
+First proposed by Max Rubner in 1908, the theory was based on his observation that smaller animals had faster metabolisms and shorter lifespans compared to larger animals with slower metabolisms.
+The theory gained further credibility through the work of Raymond Pearl, who conducted experiments on drosophila and cantaloupe seeds, which supported Rubner's initial observation.
+Pearl's findings were later published in his book, The Rate of Living, in 1928, in which he expounded upon Rubner's theory and demonstrated a causal relationship between the slowing of metabolism and an increase in lifespan.

-Further strength was given to these observations by the discovery of Max Kleiber’s law in 1932.
-Colloquially called the “mouse-to-elephant” curve, Kleiber’s conclusion was that basal metabolic rate could accurately be predicted by taking 3/4 the power of body weight.
-This conclusion was especially noteworthy because the inversion of its scaling exponent, between 0.2 and 0.33, was the scaling for lifespan and metabolic rate.
+The theory gained additional credibility with the discovery of Max Kleiber's law in 1932.
+Kleiber found that an organism's basal metabolic rate could be predicted by taking 3/4 the power of the organism's body weight.
+This finding was noteworthy because the inversion of the scaling exponent, between 0.2 and 0.33, also demonstrated the scaling for both lifespan and metabolic rate, and was colloquially called the "mouse-to-elephant" curve.